 Hypothyroidism is sometimes called underactive thyroid.
-If the thyroid does not produce the needed amount of hormones, the metabolism slows and many of the body's normal processes are disrupted.
+If the thyroid does not produce the needed amount of hormones, the metabolism slows, and many of the body's normal processes are disrupted.
 In dogs, thyroid disease is almost always hypothyroidism.

 Hyperthyroidism (overactive thyroid) occurs in cats but is not typically seen in dogs.
 Unfortunately, an overactive thyroid in a dog is usually a sign of thyroid carcinoma, a cancerous thyroid tumor.

 There are a number of potential causes of hypothyroidism in dogs, and the exact cause usually cannot be determined.